vahidForughi/node-red-contrib-monster/README.md

-node-red-contrib-aws
+node-red-contrib-monster
 ========================
 A collection of <a href="http://nodered.org" target="_new">Node-RED</a> nodes for <a href="https://zdrive.ir" target="_new">Monster</a>.

 Nodes (All Monster API functions are available)
 -----------------

-* S3
+* Monster S3
+* Monster Swift
+* Monster Upload
-* Monster config
+* Monster Config

 Feature requests are welcome, submit an issue at https://opengit.ir/nodered/node-red-contrib-monster.git